eluv-io/elv-docs/auth/editor_signed_tokens.md

 The steps to create such a token are:

 * write a policy for the content
 * sign the policy
 * create a policy object and store the signed policy under the `auth_policy` key in the meta-data of the policy object
-* create a self-signed token that embeds - as contextual information - the ID of policy object as well as other values that might be used in the evaluation of the policy.
+* create a editor-signed token that embeds - as contextual information - the ID of policy object as well as other values that might be used in the evaluation of the policy.

-## Simple Self-signed token
+## Simple Editor-signed token

-In this simple form self-signed tokens provide default permissions to their users.
+In this simple form editor-signed tokens provide default permissions to their users.

 In the example below the `bearer` value is used as the authorization to access the content `iq__1234`:

 ```
  ./qfab_cli content token sign ilib1234 iq__1234 --expires-in 2h | jq .